For patients with exocrine pancreatic insufficiency (EPI) due to cystic

 Patient Support Programs

-Most eligible CREON patients could PAY $5 (or less) a month regardless of prescription cost3*
+Most eligible CREON patients could PAY $5 (or less) per month regardless of prescription cost2*

 *Eligibility: Available to patients with commercial prescription insurance coverage for CREON who meet eligibility criteria.
 Co-pay assistance program is not available to patients receiving prescription reimbursement under any federal, state or government-funded insurance programs (for example, Medicare [including Part D], Medicare Advantage, Medigap, Medicaid, TRICARE, Department of Defense or Veterans Affairs programs) or where prohibited by law or by the patient’s health insurance provider.
 If at any time a patient begins receiving prescription drug coverage under any such federal, state or government-funded healthcare program, patient will no longer be able to use the Co-Pay card and patient must call 1-855-CARE4WD (227-3493) if enrolled in CFCareForward or 1-844-ONCREON (662-7366) if enrolled in CREON On Course to stop participation.
 Patients residing in or receiving treatment in certain states may not be eligible.
 Patients may not seek reimbursement for value received from the CFCareForward or CREON On Course from any third-party payers.
 Offer subject to change or discontinuance without notice.
 Restrictions, including monthly maximums, may apply.
 This is not health insurance.
 Please see full Terms and Conditions.